 How to look up sports scores and schedules, team rosters, and player stats using Siri

 Siri is quite the sports fanatic.
 Whether you're on the road and desperate for the latest news, or at a bar and just as desperate to win a bet, Siri has you covered.
-From current game scores to upcoming schedules, player stats to team rosters and standings, you can query and compare your soccer, football, baseball, basketball and hockey favorites from Italian Seria A, English Premier League, Dutch Eredivisie, Major League Soccer, French Ligue 1, Spanish La Liga, and German Bundesliga, Major League Baseball, NCAA Football, NFL, NCAA Basketball, NBA, WNBA, and the NHL.
+From sports scores in Siri to upcoming schedules, player stats to team rosters and standings, you can query and compare your soccer, football, baseball, basketball, and hockey favorites from a huge number of leagues including the English Premier League, Major League Soccer, Major League Baseball, NCAA Football, NFL, NCAA Basketball, NBA, WNBA, and the NHL.

-- How to make restaurant reservations with Siri
+How to control your smart home with Siri

 How to use apps with Siri

 Thanks to SiriKit, developers can integrate Siri into many different types of apps, including ride booking, messaging, payments, VoIP, and more.
-When you ask, Siri can perform certain tasks so you don't have to go throught the rigamaroll of opening the app yourself.
+When you ask, Siri can perform certain tasks so you don't have to go through the rigamarole of opening the app yourself.